GOP senator unveils $541M education plan that includes teacher pay raises

 His plan also includes:

-- $25 million to offer 12 weeks of paid maternity leave to teachers that have been with a district for at least one year.
+• $25 million to offer 12 weeks of paid maternity leave to teachers who have been with a district for at least one year.

-- $15 million in financial incentives to get more Oklahomans to spend at least four years in a classroom after graduating from a teaching college.
+• $15 million in financial incentives to get more Oklahomans to spend at least four years in an Oklahoma classroom after graduating from a teaching college.

-- Reforming the A-F report card so surveys administered to students, parents and school staff factor into a school's grade.
+• Reforming the A-F school report card so surveys administered to students, parents and school staff factor into a school's grade.